-2. Parents and families with disabilities List evidence that you will upload based on your description.
-File Attachments Parents and families with disabilities may request support needed during SAC, school events, visiting the main office, during parent meetings and at any time.
+Parents and families with disabilities may request support needed during SAC, school events, visiting the main office, during parent meetings and at any time.
 Our parent liaison, Assistant Principal and other Village staff can assist parents that inquire about support for families with disabilities.
 Village Academy meeting spaces are wheelchair accessible and any parent may come to school and be provided with information in a one on one meeting with our Social Services Facilitator where information can be shared verbally for vision impaired persons and hard copies of all meeting information (kept in a binder) can be copied and shared with families.

-Sign in sheets, anecdotal notes, and phone logs kept by the Social Services Facilitator.
+Conference notes, meeting invitations, and phone logs kept by the Social Services Facilitator and or ESE Coordinator.

-3. Families engaged in migratory work List evidence that you will upload based on your description.
-File Attachments Any families identified as migrant families will be connected with the Migrant Education Department and provided with resources as outlined and designated by the Migrant Department within Federal and State Programs.
+Any families identified as migrant families will be connected with the Migrant Education Department and provided with resources as outlined and designated by the Migrant Department within Federal and State Programs.
 Parents will be placed in contact with the Lantana/East Area Office and will be provided the brochure from the Migrant Education Department which has program service areas, annual events, special projects, monthly events and phone numbers for personnel in the Migrant Department.
 Additionally the Migrant brochure and information will be shared with SAC and Village's Elementary and Secondary offices.
 Migrant families will be encouraged to participate in events & programs.
 When migrant families are in need of translation they can make requests to the office for assistance and the Social Services Facilitator will address informational, health, clothing or food services needs.
 Accommodations for home visits can be made as requested by families.

 Sign in sheets, anecdotal notes, and phone logs kept by the Social Services Facilitator.